Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 <p>The warehouse manager accesses the <i><code>"Inventory Management"</code></i> dashboard
 through the system's web interface.
 The warehouse manager retrieves the AI-generated inventory forecast report from the
-InventoryForecastService.
-The warehouse manager analyzes this against real-time and historical data, adjusting storage allocations, order schedules, and inventory thresholds.
+<b>InventoryForecastService</b>.
+The warehouse manager analyzes this against real-time and historical
+data,
+adjusting
+storage allocations, order schedules, and inventory thresholds.
 The system periodically saves